After two months in Michigan, we are back in San Diego.

 Is there an area of your life where you are feeling unsettled?
 Are you being stretched in uncomfortable ways?
 Whether it’s in a simple way with an end in sight (like my unpacking) or a road paved with too many question marks, I pray that God would bring peace to your restless heart.

-**If you enjoyed this post, consider sharing it!
-And be sure to sign up below to get The Scoop, a twice a month newsletter filled with helpful links to the best posts and podcasts to encourage you in your journey of faith and motherhood!
-As a thank you, you’ll gain access to the Free for You library!
+**For the password to access the Free for You library, be sure to sign up below to get The Scoop, a twice a month newsletter filled with helpful links to the best posts and podcasts to encourage you in your journey of faith and motherhood!